 But before this stage should be contemplated, a Channel crossing is a good idea to gain a bit of hands-on experience.

-Very different designs, Catamaran Vs Trimaran frontal area comparison, with the Swiss boat having more to push through the air.
-The PlanetSolar also has increased wave drag from the central 'V' hull in rough seas.
+Very different designs, Catamaran Vs Trimaran frontal area comparison, with the Swiss boat having more to push through the air and through the water.
+The PlanetSolar also has increased wave drag from the central 'V' hull in rough seas as waves slam the undersides.
 The Swann seeks to avoid as much wave drag as possible by raising the cabin and deck areas higher.
-The Swann is a longer boat, making it potentially the largest solar boat ever built as @ 5 Oct 2020.
+The Swann is a longer boat, with a higher speed/length ratio, making it potentially the largest solar boat ever built as @ 18 January 2021.
 PlanetSolar has no wind turbine to capture additional solar energy, a missed opportunity, but then that is why R&D hails innovation.

 TRANSATLANTIC RECORD APRIL 25 - 18 MAY 2013